bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

 20. not support foreach as reference

-21. static-decl only support in function or method
+21. static-decl/global-decl only support in function or method

 22. not support list in list